sprkrd/randomforest/README.md

 accuracy is that high.
 It goes without saying that the reported accuracy is meaningful only when the learner has not seen the test data (this example is just for illustration purposes).

+## To-do

+The source code has not been fully documented.